This article tackles defensiveness in relationships.

 Avoid criticism and contempt and you’ll avoid most of the defensiveness as well.

-2. Teach your partner
+2. Teach your partner about defensiveness

 If you’re the one reading these articles and your partner doesn’t, you must take it upon yourself to teach your partner how to communicate properly.